LironHazan/ng6junkyard/README.md

-# Ng6junkyard
+### Ng6junkyard - Angular playground

+## Now Ng7junkyard (upgraded version)

+* This project is a personal playground area,
+I'm trying to keep the structure modular and some of the modules / components I'm implementing / POC's here I actually reuse on other real life projects,
+* This project also being used as reference for blog posts I'm publishing ([my medium](https://medium.com/@lironhazan)).
-Using this projects I demonstrate some core concepts used in every day app development when developing with Angular and rxjs ( 6 + ).
+* This project also being used to demonstrate some of the core concepts of an every day app development when developing with Angular and rxjs ( 6 + ).